nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/KX1xViey_BA/index.md

 ---
 title: 'Quotes: In the past the man has been first; in the future the system must be first.
 Frederick Winslow Taylor'
+description: "Explore Frederick Taylor's insight on prioritising systems over individuals in management.
+Join Martin Hinshelwood as he unpacks this shift in thinking. #shorts"
 date: 2023-12-24
 videoId: KX1xViey_BA
 url: /resources/videos/:slug